 Pre-reading activities help the students prepare before reading.
 Like most things we do, planning happens first.
 Gardening, scrapbooking, and cooking all require planning.
 Reading is no different.
 What are some activities that would help students get ready to read?

 A word splash is a collection of terms and concepts that are related to the topic being studied.
-Students make connections between the words using them in sentences.
+Students make connections between the words using them in sentences before they read.
 I have used this as a starter activity for students to write a few sentences.
-I have then had students discuss what they wrote.
-This gives me the opportunity to guide the instruction for the week.
-If students have misunderstandings on how carbon dioxide plays a part then I can have that be something I focus on in one of the lessons.
+Then, students have discussed what they wrote.
+This gives me the opportunity to guide the instruction.
+If students have misunderstandings on how carbon dioxide impacts the environment, then I will make sure to spend more time on that concept.
 If there are a lot of vocabulary terms in a unit, you may want to use some terms for one week rather than all the terms a unit might have in the word splash.
 This way, you could use a word splash at the beginning of each week to preview the content as well as assess the student’s prior knowledge.
 This activity works well when students are familiar with the key concepts.

 An anticipation guide has statements about the key concepts related to what students will be reading about.
 Students agree or disagree with these statements prior to reading and then reflect on these statements as they read.
 The emphasis before reading is for the students to share what they know.
 It isn’t about whether the students are right or wrong.
 I often read the statements aloud to students prior to reading and then allow for the students to share their thinking.
 I then model how to record on the anticipation guide as students read.
 During reading, it is about closely reading for accuracy on the key statements.
 For a free anticipation guide template, click here.